Graduate Student Academic Policies and Procedures

-To calculate the grade point average for a given semester, divide the number of grade points awarded by the number of credits attempted.
-To calculate the cumulative grade point average, the total number of grade points awarded is divided by the total number of credits attempted in all courses taken at the University.
+To calculate the grade point average for a given semester, divide the number of grade points awarded by the number of GPA credits.
+To calculate the cumulative grade point average, the total number of grade points awarded is divided by the total number of GPA credits.

 The “I” (Incomplete) grade is used to indicate that a student has missed some portion of the required work because of illness or other emergencies beyond his/her control.
 It indicates that the student will most probably complete the missing requirements within the prescribed time limit and, when they do, will probably receive a passing grade.* If there is no possibility of passing the course, then it is inappropriate to assign an “I” grade.
 Both the student and faculty member assigning the grade must sign the “Agreement for the Completion of Work Outstanding.”
 Copies of this form are available online on the Registrar’s website, www.PhilaU.edu/registrar.
 An “I” grade automatically becomes an “F” (failure) unless changed by the end of the 4th week counting from the last day of the end of the semester in which the course was taken.

 * In most cases, a passing grade for graduate courses is “C,” but there are courses and programmatic requirements that exceed this.
 Please refer to the appropriate graduate program and course descriptions in the Academic Catalog.

 Philadelphia University defines graduate credit hours in the following way: